Sacramento Pest Control & Ticks

 ● Check yourself, your children, and your pets daily for ticks.

-As the best tick exterminators in Central California, we provide tick control services to rid your property of ticks.
-In addition, we have a complete range of pest control services to eliminate insects, spiders, mosquitoes, and other pests.
+At EarthWise Pest Management, we provide tick control services in Central California to rid your property of ticks.
+We also have a complete range of pest control services to eliminate insects, spiders, mosquitoes, and other pests.

-When you need tick pest control in Sacramento, CA, count on EarthWise Pest Management to complete the job.
-We offer methods of prevention and treatment to destroy tick eggs and protect your home from an infestation.
+So when you need tick pest control in Sacramento, CA, count on EarthWise Pest Management to do the job quickly and effectively.
+Furthermore, we offer methods of prevention and treatment to destroy tick eggs and protect your home from an infestation.

 Tick Extermination Services